Keex0r/IconCreator/README.md

 # NoBS Icon Creator
 A no-bullshit icon creator for Microsoft Windows Vista and above.
-Select an source image on your harddrive, select included image sizes and create.
+Select a source image on your harddrive, select the image sizes to include and create.

 This program allows you to convert an image from your computer into a Windows .ICO file.
 You can include various different sizes in the icon that are automatically created from